 Let’s get this set up!

-Add form fields to the Process Street checklist
+Add form fields to your workflow

 In this case, we’ve set up form fields to capture the following information: